RenegadeMinds/testbed/Atomic Transactions.md

 The important parts there are the `txid`, the `vout`, and the `address` values.
 We'll use them shortly.

+### Get Data for Bob

-That gives us data that we need for Alice, but we also need a change address to send Bob's change.
+That gave us data that we need for Alice, but we also need a change address to send Bob's change.
 We can use the same address that Bob is stored in with another `name_show` command.

     xaya-cli -regtest name_show "p/Bob"